-While the South End has attracted young families and active professionals, it is perhaps best known for its longtime concentration of gay and lesbian residents.
+While the South End has attracted young families and active professionals, it is perhaps best known for its LGBTQ+ community.
 Today, the diverse residential neighborhood has welcomed many high-end restaurants, bars, art galleries and boutiques.
 Tremont Street is sometimes referred to as “Restaurant Row” for its offering of eclectic cuisines from around the world.
 And while the South End’s jazz clubs that were so popular in the 1950s have been replaced, modern establishments like the Beehive and Darryl’s Corner Bar & Kitchen have moved in, a nod to the jazz musicians of yesteryear.

 In addition to live music, people flock to the South End for performances at the Boston Center for the Arts and Boston Ballet.
 Meanwhile, the neighborhood’s “SoWa” district has begun to take on a life of its own, with its SoWa Open Market and SoWa Open Studios attracting people from throughout the region.
 SoWa has recently expanded to include the SoWa Art Walk and SoWa Vintage Market.
 Arts, crafts and indie designers put their wares on full display and a rotating group of food trucks serves hungry shoppers.